 The following guideline is provided as a courtesy to "Qualified Law Enforcement Officers" that intend to carry a concealed firearm within the State of Hawaii pursuant to 18 U.S.C. § 926B.
 This guideline is NOT a "legal opinion."
-You should consult with a licensed attorney for legal advice and interpretation of Hawaii's firearms laws [Hawaii Revised Statutes chapter 134] and the Law Enforcement Officers Safety Act of 2004 [18 United States Code § 926B].
+You should consult with a licensed attorney for legal advice and interpretation of Hawaii's firearms laws (Hawaii Revised Statutes chapter 134) and the Law Enforcement Officers Safety Act of 2004 (18 U. S. C. § 926B).

-- I. CARRYING A CONCEALED FIREARM IN THE STATE OF HAWAII PURSUANT TO 18 UNITED STATES CODE § 926B.
-18 United States Code § 926B, allows a "Qualified Law Enforcement Officer" to carry a concealed firearm in the State of Hawaii if all of the following requirements are met: - a.
-You are currently an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest or apprehension under section 807(b) of title 10, United States Code (article 7(b) of the Uniform Code of Military Justice).
-[18 U.S.C. § 926B(c) and 18 U.S.C. § 926B(c)(1)]. - For the purposes of this section, a law enforcement officer of the Amtrak Police Department, a law enforcement officer of the Federal Reserve, or a law enforcement or police officer of the executive branch of the Federal Government qualifies as an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest or apprehension under section 807(b) of title 10, United States Code (article 7(b) of the Uniform Code of Military Justice).
-[18 U.S.C. § 926B(f)].
+- I. CARRYING A CONCEALED FIREARM IN THE STATE OF

+HAWAII PURSUANT TO 18 UNITED STATES CODE § 926B.

+18 U.S.C. § 926B, allows a "Qualified Law Enforcement Officer" to carry a concealed firearm in the State of Hawaii if all of the following requirements are met: - a.
+You are currently an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest or apprehension under 10 U.S.C. § 807(b) (Article 7(b) of the Uniform Code of Military Justice).
+18 U.S.C. § 926B(c) and 18 U.S.C. § 926B(c)(1).
+For the purposes of this section, a law enforcement officer of the Amtrak Police Department, a law enforcement officer of the Federal Reserve, or a law enforcement or police officer of the executive branch of the Federal Government qualifies as an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest or apprehension under 10 U.S.C. § 807(b) (Article 7(b) of the Uniform Code of Military Justice).
+18 U.S.C. § 926B(f).

-- You are authorized by your governmental agency to carry a firearm.
-[18 U.S.C. § 926B(c)(2)]. - You are not the subject of any disciplinary action by your governmental agency which could result in suspension or loss of police powers.
-[18 U.S.C. § 926B(c)(3)]. - e.
+- b.
+You are authorized by your governmental agency to carry a firearm.
+18 U.S.C. § 926B(c)(2). - c.
+You are not the subject of any disciplinary action by your governmental agency which could result in suspension or loss of police powers.
+18 U.S.C. § 926B(c)(3). - d.
 You meet the standards, if any, established by your governmental agency that require you to regularly qualify in the use of a firearm.
-[18 U.S.C. § 926B(c)(4)]. - f.
+18 U.S.C. § 926B(c)(4). - e.
 You are not under the influence of alcohol or other intoxicating or hallucinatory drug or substance while possessing the concealed firearm.
-[18 U.S.C. § 926B(c)(5)] - g.
+18 U.S.C. § 926B(c)(5). - f.
 You are not prohibited by federal law from receiving a firearm.
-[18 U.S.C. § 926B(c)(6)]. - You possess a photographic identification that was issued by the governmental agency for which you are employed as a law enforcement officer.
-[18 U.S.C. § 926B(d)].
-Possession of the photographic identification must be authorized by your governmental agency to be considered a valid photographic identification in the State of Hawaii. - The firearm that you are carrying concealed is not: a machinegun (as defined in § 5845 of the National Firearm Act); a firearm silencer (as defined in § 921 of Chapter 44 of title 18, United States Code); a destructive device (as defined in §921 of Chapter 44 of title 18, United States Code).
-[18 U.S.C. § 926B(e)(1-3)].
+18 U.S.C. § 926B(c)(6). - g.
+You possess a photographic identification that was issued by the governmental agency for which you are employed as a law enforcement officer.
+18 U.S.C. § 926B(d).
+Possession of the photographic identification must be authorized by your governmental agency to be considered a valid photographic identification in the State of Hawaii. - h.
+The firearm that you are carrying concealed is not: a machinegun (as defined in 26 U.S.C. § 5845); a firearm silencer (as defined in 18 U.S.C. § 921); or a destructive device (as defined in 18 U.S.C. § 921).
+18 U.S.C. § 926B(e)(1)-(3).